HuotChu/phanshot/README.md

     ```bash
     http://127.0.0.1:3000/screenshot?url=https://google.com&s=%23hplogo
     ```
+- You can also send a string of HTML on the body of your request rather than a URL.
+The query string params still work!

+### Method 2
-2. Call phanshot's **capture** method directly from anywhere in your app.
+Call phanshot's **capture** method directly from anywhere in your app.

 - Require the `phanshot` object.
     ```javascript